There are now 3 possible online modes for units:

 - Unit rules

-- MGMT5501 Organisational Behaviour;
+- MGMT5501 Organisational Behaviour.

-approval from the Faculty of Business only, which will be determined with regard to relevant documented professional work experience.
+or approval from The Business School only, which will be determined with regard to relevant documented professional work experience.

 - Contact hours